Servílio de Oliveira: Boxing trainer

 He became a boxing trainer for other Brazilian boxers such as Adailton "Precipício" de Jesus and IBF Featherweight Champion Valdemir Pereira.

 Exhibitions

 Oliveira has occasionally come out of retirement to fight exhibitions.
 The best known of these was the three round exhibition he fought in 1996 with Éder Jofre.

 Personal life

-Oliveira's son Gabriel is the boxing coach of American Top Team.
+Oliveira's son Gabriel is the boxing coach of the American Top Team.